-From September 2003 to July 2004, "Raincoat Killer" Yoo Young-chul killed at least 20 people in Seoul, making him South Korea's deadliest serial killer ever.
+From September 2003 to July 2004, Yoo Young-chul killed at least 20 people in Seoul, making him the deadliest serial killer in South Korean history.

 To the police, the sudden spate of violent murders across Seoul seemed puzzlingly different.
 But to the killer, Yoo Young-chul, they all made perfect sense.